z-------------/New-New-Tab-Page/README.md

 Help with updating and completing the existing translations or starting new ones (in the `locales` directory) would also be greatly appreciated -- `bin/localesHelper.js` could be helpful for this.

 It would be good if contributed code passes `eslint`ing, but it's not a requirement.

+## To-do

+These are a couple of features and improvements I'm hoping to include in the nearish future:

+* Less hacky handling of bottom-right drawers
+* Ability to use local file for shortcut icons
+* Preview blur effect in options